-At the heart of this event is the question ‘Can sharing change the world?’
-By highlighting the myriad ways sharing is creating an impact, it helps millions discover and participate in the sharing economy – a socioeconomic movement promoting the sharing of, and access to, resources, while putting people and planet first.
+At the heart of this is the question ‘Can sharing change the world?’
+By highlighting the myriad of ways Sharing is creating an impact, it helps millions discover and participate in the Sharing Economy – a socioeconomic movement promoting the sharing of, and access to, resources, while putting people and planet first.

 How it all started…

 At The People Who Share we believe everybody should experience the benefits of sharing.
 This is why in 2012 we created National Sharing Day - a day to celebrate sharing and encourage people to share.
 National Sharing Day was a huge success and became Global Sharing Day that same year.
 In June 2015 we decided to go BIG, and created Global Sharing Week.
 With activities and campaigns happening all over the world, #GlobalSharingWeek reached over 80 million people worldwide with over 126 registered events on every continent!

 Explore photos of Global Sharing Week 2015, 2016 and 2017, where you’ll also find our list of partners.

 Check out the reports from the previous years here:

 We are proud to say that Global Sharing Week is the world's largest mass engagement campaign helping millions of people to discover the Sharing Economy!
 Check out all the sharing action on Twitter.